 Reading and discussion of major works of literature written since 1900.
-Poetry, iction, drama or essays included.
-Satisies Artistic Understanding (Analysis) of the Core Curriculum.
+Poetry, fiction, drama or essays included.
+Satisfies Artistic Understanding (Analysis) of the Core Curriculum.

 119 Contemporary Literature

-Reading and discussion of contemporary poetry, iction, drama, or essay, with occasional inclusion of other media.
+Reading and discussion of contemporary poetry, fiction, drama, or essay, with occasional inclusion of other media.

 120 The Short Poem